-Part of the outfall inspection includes looking for scouring at the outfall location.
+20% of the Borough's outfall infrastructure is inspected annually on rotation to ensure that all outfalls are inspected at least once within the 5-year permit cycle using the Department's Outfall Inspection Form.
 If scouring is found, the NJDEP Stream Scouring form is used to document the location and the suspected cause, either public or private.
 If it is a public source, the Borough takes steps to eliminate the scouring.
 If it is a private source, the Borough take steps against the private entity to take corrective action.
 If no source is found, the Borough will notify the MS4 case manager within 3 months.